delventhalz/delventhalz.github.io/_posts/2015-11-30-tldr-of-classes.markdown

 Until last week.

 Last week Hack Reactor dropped a bombshell of lesson on me.
 The mists parted, and three of the most confusing keywords in JavaScript suddenly made sense.
-It all starts with <a href="https://en.wikipedia.org/wiki/Class_(computer_programming)" alt ="extensible templates for creating objects, providing initial values for properties and implementations of behavior (methods)">classes</a>.
+It all starts with <a href="https://en.wikipedia.org/wiki/Class_(computer_programming)" title="extensible templates for creating objects, providing initial values for properties and implementations of behavior (methods)">classes</a>.
 You see, while some languages are built from the ground up to support object-oriented tools, JavaScript is not one of those languages.
 So the ways you can build a class are a little more . . . improvised.